terraform-google-modules/terraform-example-foundation/2-environments/README.md

    git commit -m "Development initial commit."
    ```

-1. Checkout nonproduction branch and merge development into it.
+1. Checkout `nonproduction` branch and merge `development` branch into it.
 Run `init` and `plan` and review output for environment nonproduction.

    ```bash
    git checkout nonproduction